-Stream ecologists evaluate the biological condition of streams by examining the organism communities that live in the streams.
-Specific aspects of the biologic community such as the composition, abundance, or life history traits of the organisms can be measured to determine the overall impact that stressors are having on that community.
-DWQ focuses its water quality assessments on two animal communities: BMIs and fish.
+Stream ecologists evaluate the biological condition of streams by examining the community of organisms that live in the streams.
+Specific aspects of the biologic community can be measured such as the composition, abundance or life history traits of the organisms to determine the overall impact that stressors are having on that community.
+DWQ focuses its water quality assessments on two animal communities: benthic macroinvertebrates (BMI) and fish.